-We strongly encourage authors to submit pre-submission enquiry before making a full submission.
-The purpose of a pre-submission enquiry is to solicit rapid initial feedback on the potential suitability of a manuscript Staff editors will usually assess these for the journal. enquiries independently, but may occasionally consult with an academic editor.
-If you wish to submit a pre-submission please email to ijabe@ijabe.org. enquiry, The materials that will be required are your contact information, a cover letter (which may include requests to exclude certain peers from the evaluation process), and a referenced abstract (which should include up to 10 key references which put your abstract into context).
+We strongly encourage authors to submit a pre-submission enquiry before making a full submission.
+The purpose of a pre-submission enquiry is to solicit rapid initial feedback on the potential suitability of a manuscript for the journal.
+Staff editors will usually assess these enquiries independently, but may occasionally consult with an academic editor.
+If you wish to submit a pre-submission send email ijabe@ijabe.org. enquiry, please to The materials that will be required are your contact information, a cover letter (which may include requests to exclude certain peers from the evaluation process), and a referenced abstract (which should include up to 10 key references which put your abstract into context).
 Authors who receive an invitation to submit their manuscripts will then enter the regular editorial process.